Your journey starts here

 Please contact us at admission@cate.org or (805) 684-4127 ext.
 217 if you have any questions.

 Standardized testing is required for all applicants.
-We accept the SSAT and ISEE.
+We accept the SSAT, ISEE, and PSAT.
 All tests must be taken within one year of the application deadline.

 Please be sure to request, at the time the test is taken, that the test results be sent directly to Cate School.
 Required testing must be completed and submitted to the admission office by January 15.